This post may contain eBay affiliate links. Please read our disclosure policy.

 1991 Jeff Bagwell Leaf Gold Rookies #BC14

-The 1991 Leaf Gold cards were some of the first inserts that collectors got to see in baseball packs.
+The 1991 Leaf Gold cards were some of the first inserts that collectors saw in baseball packs.

 The card shows Bagwell mid-swing in the blue Houston Astros jersey as he finishes his swing.

 Bagwell did not appear in the main 1991 Leaf set, thus, this is his only card from the 1991 Leaf collection.

-This is another strong investment option and is perfect for those who are looking for something a little more unique due to the fact that it’s an insert.
+This is another strong investment option and is perfect for those who are looking for something a little more unique because it’s an insert.

 - 1991 Leaf Gold Rookies Jeff Bagwell RC #BC14